TadNodir/BackeryRoll/README.md

 Input: prepare <recipe>

-Output: <gold> If successful, the player's current gold supply is issued.
+Output: <gold>.
+If successful, the player's current gold supply is issued.
 The raw materials used for this are taken from his raw material supply.

 The can-prepare? command